 Before we dive into the types of garden trowels, let’s take a moment to talk about a trowel’s use.

 Garden trowels are simple, but versatile tools.
-You can think of them as a small shovel.
+Think of them as a small shovel.

 If you’re new to gardening and would like to learn a little more, then take a look at my beginner’s guide to gardening.
 It has a lot of helpful information.